 Our knowledge of omega-6s and their importance only goes back 100 years.
 In 1929, research on rats showed a lack of fatty acids in the diet caused deficiency and even death.
 This research also demonstrated the importance of other essential fatty acids such as the omega-3s.
 Today, researchers continue to learn about the many ways that essential fatty acids like the omega-6s also influence health.
 There is also great awareness about the importance of the proper balance of fatty acids to fight inflammation and prevent chronic disease.
 This applies to people … and dogs.

 Let’s break down the omega-6 fats.

 Arachidonic Acid (AA)

-AA is the omega-6 that gives all omega-6 fats a bad name.
+AA gives all omega-6 fats a bad name.
 Your dog gets it in his diet from meat and eggs.
 AA is an inflammatory fat … it initiates an inflammatory immune response.

-As I explained earlier, this response is needed when your dog gets injured or sick.
+Again, your dog needs this response when he gets injured or sick.
 But it’s a major cause of chronic inflammation.
 It also happens when your dog’s omega-6 and omega-3 fats aren’t balanced.
 The body produces too much AA and it leads to inflammation.